-- Notice the green-ticked avatar.
-This means that Student 1 has Entered the specific activity.
+- Notice the green checked avatar.
+This means that the student (John Smith) has entered and is ready to take the activity.

-- The gray-x avatar on the other hand means that these students haven't entered this activity.
+- The gray-x avatar on the other hand means these students haven't entered this activity.

-- Before starting the activity, ask the students to click Enter Test button .
-It is recommended to check the attendance block to see which students have entered the test (Greens), which would mean that they are online and can access to the test.
+- Before starting the activity, ask the students to click Enter Test button.
+It is recommended to check the attendance block to see which students have entered the test (Greens), which would mean that they are online and can access the test.
 Check-in with students who haven't entered the test (the gray colored ones) and see what might be causing delays.